ADFG-DSF/SusitnaEG/README.md

 2. In your newly created repository copy the URL (green button labeled 'clone or download' followed by the copy symbol next to the URL).

 3. In RStudio navigate to File > New Project > Version Control > Git and:
     + Paste the URL under 'repository URL' (The directory name will auto-fill)
     + Pick a location for the directory

 4. Run the script, look at the code and results.
-If you see an error fix it!
-If you know a better way try it!
+If you see an, error fix it!
+If you know a better way, try it!

 5. Save the files you have modified.
 Don't rename anything just save it.